-(Incorporated and registered in the British Virgin Islands with registered number 1701265)
+(Incorporated and registered in the British Virgin Islands with company number 1701265)

-Notice of 2023 Annual General Meeting
+Notice of 2025 Annual General Meeting

-NOTICE of the 2023 Annual General Meeting (the 'AGM') of Cora Gold Limited to be held at 12.00 p.m.
-(United Kingdom time) on 28 June 2023 is set out below.
+NOTICE of the 2025 Annual General Meeting (the 'AGM') of Cora Gold Limited to be held at 12.00 p.m.
+(United Kingdom time) on 25 June 2025 is set out below.

 The AGM will be held at the offices of Hannam & Partners, 3rd Floor, 7-10 Chandos Street, London, W1G 9DQ, United Kingdom plus, in the interest of allowing as many shareholders as possible to attend, the AGM will also take place online.
 There are two ways in which attendees may join the AGM online: